ianlmcfarlane/home/index.md

 ---
 layout: home
 ---
-Below are some of my recent projects and posts!
-Check it out- all of everything is also available on Github.
+This is a personal portfolio/blog where I have begun to document some of my projects.
+All code is available on Github.